B.S. Hospitality Administration Curriculum

 Degree Requirements

-All students entering as freshmen in Fall 2018 and beyond will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
+All students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
 BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through co-curricular activities.
-All BU students are required to take 26 units of Hub credits.
+BU students who enter as freshmen are required to take 26 units of Hub units.
+All BU students who externally transfer from another institution are required to complete 10 hub units.

-Students majoring in Hospitality Administration will ordinarily, through coursework in the major, satisfy some BU Hub requirements in Philosophical, Aesthetic and Historical Interpretation; Scientific and Social Inquiry; Quantitative Reasoning; Diversity, Civic Engagement, and Global Citizenship; Communication, and the Intellectual Toolkit.
+Students majoring in Hospitality Administration will be able to complete more than half of their Hub requirements through their required major coursework.
 The remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, co-curricular experiences.

 A candidate for the degree must earn 128 credits/units in BU Hub, major, and elective courses.
-In addition, 800 hours of on-the-job experience are required.
-This experience, monitored and supervised by staff, is divided equally between two separate 400-hour experiences and may be completed at any time during the degree program.
-An international experience is also required.
+In addition, 600 hours of on-the-job experience are required.
+This experience, monitored and supervised by staff, is divided equally between two separate 300-hour experiences and may be completed at any time during the degree program.
+An international and/or intercultural experience is also required.

 The Hospitality Administration major curriculum includes the following requirements: